Shantanuprakash3/shantanuprakash3.github.io/projects.md

 -----

 Algorithms, Machine intelligence and entreprenership.
 Fascinated by computing and internet capabilites since I got exposed to programming in college.
 As my hands got dirtier, started appreciating the beauty of code and systems in the academia and industry.
-Have grown up reading anything and everything I could lay my hands on.

 -----